anthropics/anthropic-sdk-typescript/README.md

 }
 ```

-Alternatively, you can make request a single page at a time:
+Alternatively, you can request a single page at a time:

 ```ts
 let page = await client.beta.messages.batches.list({ limit: 20 });